pentagram-lang/pentagram-ideas/plans/memory-management.md

 Any single object that's dynamic in size with no upper limit is an availability security vulnerability.
 Some condition could cause extreme page swapping or out-of-memory, making the program effectively unavailable.

-To help developers with this, Tacit will provide an analysis layer that will flag any unbounded, dynamic size objects in the program.
+To help developers with this, Pentagram will provide an analysis layer that will flag any unbounded, dynamic size objects in the program.
 This analysis layer may also be able to calculate the total theoretical maximum memory usage of the whole program.

 ## Linear 32-bit memory